Updated on April 13, 2019

 Briefing Session for Prospective Students

-Briefing sessions of Sasaki’s Laboratory for prospective students will be announced later.
+Briefing session is scheduled as follows.
 You are also welcome to visit Sasaki’s Laboratory anytime after making an appointment via MAIL.

 The following is information about the last year’s briefing session for your reference.